yfujis/yfujis.github.io/_posts/2026-01-20-Singularity-HPC.md

 `singularity shell --nv --bind original_dir_path:/container /path/to/your_singularity_image.sif`

 Make sure to include `--nv` to enable GPU support and `--bind` to map directories from the host system into the container.
-Also note that, when referencing files in your Python script, you must use the container-side paths (e.g., /container/your_data), since the script is executed inside the container rather than on the host filesystem.
+Also note that, when referencing files in your Python script, you must use the container-side paths (e.g., /container/your_data), because the script runs inside the container environment.

 Good luck!